 I learned about Ursula’s personal history: her early life in the Displaced Persons camps in Germany, the deprivation of her upbringing in Connecticut, the trauma of her first marriage and the brutality of her father.
 Step by step, through perseverance and will, she cultivated the creative life that she needed.
 This was present in her work and process, of course, and also in the people that are paramount in her life: her daughter, Ursie; her brother Staś; and her late husband, Paul Greengard.
 Her studio assistants, who are enormously dedicated to Ursula and her work, are an extended family.

-It became apparent that in order to make a cogent portrait of Ursula, the film had to include her formative years.
-Perhaps, more than anything else, as a woman from a traditional, immigrant household, her greatest struggle was in overcoming the limited expectations imposed on her, and allowing herself to dream big.
-In essence, this film is about Ursula’s endeavors to come into her own.
+It became apparent that a cogent portrait of Ursula had to include her formative years as a young woman from a traditional, immigrant family, and her quest to surmount the limited expectations imposed upon her.
+This film is about Ursula’s endeavors to dream big and come into her own.